Do not call the San Diego Memorial Society. 24/7 Call the mortuary of choosing from our list of participating mortuaries.

 Yes.
 SDMS primarily services San Diego county residents.
 Some of our members live in neighboring counties.
 However, there is an additional charge for body pickup based on mileage outside of San Diego County.
 Check with www.fca.org for a similar organization in your area.

 The society is funded by membership fees and donations.
-We are a 501C-4 organization.
+SDMS is a non-profit, tax exempt 501(c)(4) organization, incorporated in the State of California

 SDMS has operated continuously since 1958.